-ENSafrica is led by Michael Katz (chairman), Mzi Mgudlwa (chief executive), Otsile Matlou (chief operating officer | practice integration) and Lee Mendelsohn (chief operating officer | operations).
+ENSafrica is led by Michael Katz (Chairman), Mzi Mgudlwa (Chief Executive), Otsile Matlou (Chief Operating Officer) and Lee Mendelsohn (Chief Operating Officer).

 We operate within a flat structure which allows everyone, be they practitioners or support staff, to make a difference - here everyone has a say in how things are done.
 We encourage rigorous debate as that is how we can ensure that ENSafrica continues to deliver world class solutions and keeps breaking new ground.

-We believe our people are problem solvers, always looking for innovative solutions when faced with an obstacle - they challenge the status quo to make things that little bit better or more edgy for our clients.
-ENSafrica employees are diverse, brave individuals, unfazed by what has been "done before" and what others may think "cannot be done" - they are truly looking to add value and make a difference - to our clients, to the less fortunate in our society, and to one another.
+We believe our people are problem solvers, always looking for innovative solutions when faced with an obstacle.
+They challenge the status quo to make things that little bit better or more edgy for our clients.
+ENSafrica employees are diverse, brave individuals, unfazed by what has been "done before" and what others may think "cannot be done".
+They are truly looking to add value and make a difference - to our clients, to the less fortunate in our society, and to one another.

-It is by knowing the in's-and-out's of the law at this level and being able to have specialists within each field of business dealing with all the aspects that relate to the matter, that we can make a difference and add value when advising our clients.
+It is by knowing the ins-and-outs of the law at this level and being able to have specialists within each field of business dealing with all the aspects that relate to the matter, that we can make a difference and add value when advising our clients.

-We are structured on world-class business principles.
+We are structured on "best practice" business principles.
 Our state-of-the-art IT systems provide our practitioners with a constant stream of up-to-the-minute data from around the world, aimed at providing and continually renewing the competitive edge of our clients.
 All of the firm's operations are managed by experts in their respective fields, enabling our practitioners to focus on what they do best - the business of law.

-ENSafrica operates as one firm through fully-integrated offices across Africa.
-We currently have six offices in South Africa and a growing presence throughout Africa.
-Our offices don't operate by means of a network or as an alliance, nor do we adopt a ‘Swiss Verein' approach.
+ENSafrica operates as one firm through fully integrated offices across Africa, including Accra, Cape Town, Durban, Johannesburg, Kampala, Kigali, Nairobi, Port Louis, Stellenbosch, Swakopmund, Walvis Bay and Windhoek.
+Our offices don't operate by means of a network or as an alliance, nor do we adopt a "Swiss Verein" approach.
 Instead, we work as one team and one firm across countries.

 To view our office locations please click here.